talisainen/Scriptor-Jekyll-Theme/_posts/2026-03-12-International-start.md

 **New Project Activities and Deliverables**

-{% include image_caption.html imageurl="/images/2026-03-12-international-start/Kristel and Slavko Greece" %}
+{% include image_caption.html imageurl="/images/2026-03-12-international-start/Kristel and Slavko Greece.jpg" %}

 March started with international collaboration in **Athens, Greece, where Prof. Slavko Rakic and Kristel Marmor** participated in the **kick-off meeting of the CHILD-AI project (Children's Holistic Initiatives for Literacy and Digital-AI Inclusion)**.
 The project focuses on improving AI literacy and digital inclusion among children through research-based educational tools and teacher training.